Suzu Hirose: Career

 She was selected to play the main lead in the live-action trilogy films Chihayafuru, which received box-office successes.
 She was nominated twice for the Outstanding Performance By An Actress in a Leading Role awards in the Japan Academy Film Prize for her roles in Chihayafuru Part 1 in the 40th Japan Academy Film Prize and Not Quite Dead Yet in the 44th Japan Academy Film Prize.

-Hirose played the heroine for the NHK's 100th Asadora, Natsuzora (Summer Sky).
+Hirose played the heroine for the NHK's 100th Asadora, Natsuzora: Natsu's Sky.
 She has appeared in multiple commercials since 2013 and regularly tops various polls for celebrities with the most endorsements.
 Hirose appeared in a number of television dramas such as Kaitō Yamaneko (2016) and Nemesis (2021).

 She was nominated for the Best Supporting Actress award in the 45th Japan Academy Film Prize for her role in the film A Morning of Farewell.